Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 #### Transformation Boon: Amorphous Flesh
 **Prerequisite: Shifting Form**
 Your body has continued to dissolve into a corrosive slurry of flesh and bone similar to an ooze.
-You are able to move through gaps as narrow as 1 inch wide, and you are immune to the grappled, prone, and restrained [[conditions]].
+You are able to move through gaps as narrow as 1 inch wide, and you are immune to the grappled, prone, and restrained [[System Reference/Conditions|conditions]].
 In addition, whenever you take 10 or more points of bludgeoning, piercing, or slashing damage, you may choose to continue splitting along the wound, separating into two distinct parts that reform into versions of yourself that are one size smaller than the original, each with one half of your current hit points.
 If you have an odd number of hit points, you choose which segment gets the additional 1 hp.
-As you split you may choose how your [[armor]] and other equipment is split between the two.
+As you split you may choose how your [[System Reference/Homebrew Options/Armor/Armor|armor]] and other equipment is split between the two.
 On your turn you may move with each form and you may also take one action with each form.
 You may only take one bonus action and one reaction per turn, although you may choose which segment you want to act when you do so.
 You may reform into a single body as an action, which may be taken by either segment when they are both within 5 feet of one another.
 If you do so, you regain hit points equal to the number of hit points your other form has, and you become your normal size.
 Your second body lasts for one hour before dissolving into nothingness.